Fractional CRO & GTM Strategy

 Lakshmia Marie

 That's not a skill I learned from a playbook.
-It's something I developed over years of sitting in almost every seat at the revenue table — product manager for an AI cybersecurity platform, product manager for a consumer mobile app, marketing across B2B SaaS and B2C campaigns, revenue leadership across seven companies.
+It's something I developed over years of sitting in almost every seat at the revenue table: product manager for an enterprise AI cybersecurity platform, product manager for a consumer mobile app, marketing across B2B SaaS and B2C campaigns, revenue leadership across multiple companies.
 I've been the person in the room whose ideas didn't move until the title changed.
 I've watched the same thinking get dismissed as an employee and acted on immediately as a consultant.
 The information never changed.
 The structure around it did.

 That observation became the foundation of Referb.